Matt Bomer gay movie: The Normal Heart gets small-screen adaptation

-Now, enter Glee creator and film director Ryan Murphy (Running with Scissors, Eat Pray Love), who optioned the film rights to the play last summer following its Broadway revival success: The Normal Heart won Tonys for Best Revival, Best Supporting Actor (John Benjamin Hickey), and Best Supporting Actress (Ellen Barkin).
+Now, enter Glee creator and film director Ryan Murphy (the all-around flop Running with Scissors, the international hit Eat Pray Love), who optioned the film rights to the play last summer following its Broadway revival success: The Normal Heart won Tonys for Best Revival, Best Supporting Actor (John Benjamin Hickey), and Best Supporting Actress (Ellen Barkin).

 Murphy apparently hasn’t been sitting idly.
 According to The Hollywood Reporter, the Normal Heart movie adaptation already has a cast: Eat Pray Love‘s Julia Roberts (who’ll next be seen as the Evil Queen in Mirror Mirror), The Kids Are All Right‘s Mark Ruffalo, Running with Scissors’ Alec Baldwin, White Collar‘s Matt Bomer (shortly to be seen as a dancer/stripper in Steven Soderbergh’s Magic Mike), and The Big Bang Theory‘s Jim Parsons, who was also featured in the recent Broadway revival.